 Like other branches of the military, the Air Force is evolving with the culture.
 More than 20% of Air Force applicants had tattoos that required review each year.
 Now the policy is easier to implement with a smaller gray area for interpretation by the reviewers.

-Unauthorized (content).
 Tattoos/Brands anywhere on the body that are obscene, advocate sexual, racial, ethnic, or religious discrimination are prohibited in and out of uniform.
-Tattoos/brands that are prejudicial to good order and discipline, or of a nature that tends to bring discredit upon the Air Force are prohibited in and out of uniform.
+Tattoos/brands that are prejudicial to good order and discipline or of a nature that tends to bring discredit upon the Air Force are prohibited in and out of uniform.

 Any member obtaining unauthorized tattoos will be required to remove them at their own expense.

-- Official duty: Members are prohibited from attaching, affixing or displaying objects, articles, jewelry or ornamentation to or through the ear, nose, tongue, or any exposed body part (includes visible through clothing).
-EXCEPTION: Women are authorized to wear one small spherical, conservative, diamond, gold, white pearl, or silver pierced, or clip earring per earlobe and the earring worn in each earlobe must match.
-Earring should fit tightly without extending below the earlobe.
-(EXCEPTION: Connecting band on clip earrings)
+There is an exception; women are authorized to wear one small spherical, conservative, diamond, gold, white pearl, silver pierced, or clip earring per earlobe and the earring worn in each earlobe must match.
+Earrings should fit tightly without extending below the earlobe.
+If the earring is a clip, the band can show.

-Note: On Jan 03, the Air Force also announced a policy which prohibits body mutilation, such as split tongues.
+The Air Force has implemented a policy which prohibits body mutilation, such as split tongues.

 Here are some of the most commonly asked questions and answers from the experts concerning the recent revision to Air Force Instruction 36-2903 on body piercing and tattoos.

 The policy was created based on requests from commanders and first sergeants who wanted more precise standards and guidelines in the face of the growing popularity of body art and body piercing fads.